Skip to Content

 Conclusion

-Bird-watching in California is much like discovering hidden treasures in your own backyard.
+Spotting backyard birds of California is like discovering a secret world in your own yard.

 Avatar for Mutasim Sweileh